-Pupils in the Foundation Stage are given the opportunity to attend six sessions of Forest School in both the Nursery and Reception years.
+Pupils in the Foundation Stage attend Forest School in the summer term in both Nursery and Reception.

-The sessions take place at Shortenills Outdoor Activity Centre during the Summer Term.
+The sessions take place at the Shepherd’s Hut in Wendover during the Summer Term.
 Forest School is an ‘inspirational process that offers children, young people and adults regular opportunities to achieve and develop confidence and self-esteem through hands on learning experiences in a local woodland environment.’
 (Forest School England 2004).